3x16 "Southern Comforts"

 Sam says that Ziggy always gives bad news.

-Ziggy is referred to as "he".
+Ziggy is referred to as male in this episode.

 Sam can sense he is about to leap.
+This also happened in "Another Mother."

 Al’s Outfits Worn in the Episode: